SoulAuctioneer/phoenix-vapi/docs/ARCHITECTURE.md

 - OpenAI API key (optional) for alternative intent detection

 These keys should be specified in the `.env` file which is not committed to version control.

+## Future Optimizations

+### Power Management with Dedicated MCU

+-   **TODO**: For ultimate power savings in sleep mode, a future architecture could incorporate a dedicated low-power microcontroller (MCU) like the `ESP32-S3`.
+This MCU's sole responsibility would be to run the wake-word engine.
+Upon detecting the wake word, it would then power on the Raspberry Pi to handle the more complex application logic.
+This would allow the Pi to be completely powered off during idle periods, extending battery life significantly.